AdaCore/gnatstudio/docs/users_guide/browsing.rst

 Such visual representation has program units as items in the browser.
 Direct dependencies between program units are displayed as links.
-But dependency caused by pragma Elaborate_All (explicit or implicit one) involves chain of several program units.
-Such dependencies are represented as items themselves and contain information about each unit involved in the dependency.
+All units involved in dependency caused by pragma Elaborate_All (explicit or implicit one) are also presented in the browser and connected by links with labels "it's body" and "withed".

 .. index:: screen shot
 .. image:: elaboration-graph.jpg